5 other Arctic Lights that should be on your bucket list

 For the aspiring outdoor lovers and Bear Grylls enthusiasts, this is the perfect time to join our beginners’ winter wilderness survival course.

 Most people don’t know that you can actually experience the beautiful Aurora Borealis, Northern Lights, from as early as September, when the forests are dressed in cascades of yellow, orange and red and days are crisp and clear.

 During this period, we offer a torch-lit Northern Lights Hike and guided photography classes in the forests enveloping the village of Jukkasjärvi.

 Also, in the spirit of Scandinavians, you shouldn't miss the Sauna Ritual.
 Heat up in the wood-fired sauna before you make your dash for a refreshing river plunge.
 Afterward, wrap up in your robe, and sit back on the reindeer-clad benches to gaze at the night sky, and hopefully catch the Aurora before making your way to the shower or another session in the warmth of the sauna.

 100 days and nights of sunshine

 Between May and July, the axial tilt of the Earth means that the entire area north of the Arctic Circle is exposed to sun 24 hours.
 Right through the night – which is why we call it the midnight sun.
-Taking ice sculpting classes, go river rafting or go hiking under its warm golden glow is definitely a once-in-a-lifetime experience.
+Trying river rafting or hiking under the warm golden glow is definitely a once-in-a-lifetime experience.